zuolizhu/mymds/content/posts/ghostTutorial.md

 draft: true
 ---

 Ghost is one of my favorite blog system.
-This tutorial is written for my future referencing.
+This tutorial is talked about setup ghost and build own theme from scratch.
+This tutorial is written for my future referencing as well.

 ---